 - Buy or renew a dog license online, so it’s easy for citizens to comply with the bylaw.
 This first draft was split in two, because a first-time license requires additional information about spaying or neutering.
 And for license renewals, we wanted to enable a returning citizen to locate their existing dog-license record while keeping their data private from others.
 The two problem statements do not assume or require two completely separate solutions.
 In fact, the second design outcome reused large portions of the first.

 - Replace the interface of a task-scheduling system so users can see the schedule taking shape.
 The existing interface was a text-based, command-line interface, and the product manager wanted a graphical, drag-and-drop interface.
 This broad problem statement became five—one for each main function.
-It’s generally limiting to tightly couple a problem statement as a development task—”Replace the interface” is about the development work, not the user needs.
-But it was acceptable in this case because the goal was to swap one interface for another without changing the system functions.
-One nice thing about this project: once the Five Sketches™ design process was complete—before any coding took place—the Development Manager said: “This has saved us months of work.”
+It’s generally limiting to tightly couple a problem statement to a development task—”Replace the interface” is about the development work, not the user needs.
+In this case it was acceptable because the goal was to swap one interface for another without changing the system functions.
+One nice thing about this project: once the Five Sketches™ design process was complete—before any coding took place—the Development Manager said: “This week has saved us months of work.
+Months!”

 - Let citizens apply online for a child benefit online as simply as possible.
-The existing paper form accommodated simple cases—the majority of applicants—as well as the edge cases that the majority didn’t need, adding complexity to the paper form.
-This initial problem statement was split into three:
+The existing paper form accommodated simple cases—the majority of applicants—as well as the edge cases that the majority didn’t need, adding complexity to the paper application form.
+Therefore, the initial problem statement was into three:

 - Decide whether to apply for the child benefit, by learning about the program.